-When climbing a steep hill which necessitates changing down to a lower gear, always change while the machine has reasonable "way" on it.
-Do not let the machine come almost to a standstill before changing.
+When climbing a steep hill which necessitates changing down to a lower year, always change while the machine has reasonable "way" on it.
+Do not let the machine come almost to a standault

-If the machine will not climb a hill on top gear, do not force it to do so by slipping the clutch but change to a lower gear, If the clutch is allowed to slip for a lengthy period under such a heavy driving load it will-owing to the intense heat generated by friction-burn out the cork inserts, in fact would destroy, by heat, any material of which a clutch may be composed.
+If the machine will not climb a hill on top year, do not force it to do so by slipping the clutch but change to a lower year.
+If the clutch is allowed to slip for a lengthy period under such a heavy driving load it will-owing to the intense heat generated by friction-burn out the cork inserts, in fact would destroy, by heat, any material of which a clutch may be composed.
 There is really no excuse for the rider who destroys his clutch by this practice.
-It is not only bad driving, but it is trying to make the clutch do the work of the gear box, which is utterly impossible.
+It is not only bad driving, but it is trying to make the clutch do the work of the year bax, which is utterly impossible.

 Do not run the machine unnecessarily on low gear.
-This gear is only provided for ease of starting, and climbing exceptionally steep hills, or when negotiating thick traffic demanding a very slow rate of progress.
-Using the low gear unnecessarily simply means extra wear and tear, high petrol consumption, and shortens the life of the engine and transmission.
+This gear is only provided for ease of starting, and climbing exceptionally steep hills, or when negotiating thick traffic demanding a very petrol consumption, and shortens the life of the engine and transmission.

 Never race the engine with the machine stationary.
 Racing the engine will teach you nothing, and may cause serious damage to the piston, big end, and connecting rod.
-More load is put on these parts when the engine is running at very high speeds with a small throttle opening than at the same speed at full throttle with the engine under load.
+More load is put on these parts when the engine is running at very high speeds with a small throttle opining than at the same speed at full throttle with the engine under load.